 We recognise that when a child first starts school it can be an anxious time for parents and we endeavour to ensure that this goes as smoothly as possibly.
-Before a child starts in Smart Smart a home visit will be offered so parents can meet members of the class team and the class teacher will attend any scheduled transition meetings.
+Before a child starts in Early Years a home visit will be offered so parents can meet members of the class team and the class teacher will attend any scheduled transition meetings.
 Settling-in or stay in play sessions can be offered if this is required and appropriate to the needs of the child.
 Once a child starts school with us, the class team will use the home school chat book to relay information about their day and a coffee morning is scheduled early in the autumn term for parents/carers to meet key staff and find out more about school life.

 The curriculum is delivered through termly themes and is based on ‘Development Matters’ which identifies three prime and four specific areas.